mit-pdos/RVirt/README.md

 ## FAQ

+### How is RVirt different from other hypervisors like [Firecracker](https://github.com/firecracker-microvm/firecracker), [Cloud Hypervisor](https://github.com/intel/cloud-hypervisor) or [xvisor](https://github.com/avpatel/xvisor-next)?

+All three of the other projects can only run on processors that have hardware virtualizations extensions like Intel VT-x or RISC-V's planned H-extension.
+Firecracker and Cloud additionally depend on KVM (and by extension the entire Linux kernel).
+By constrast, RVirt can run on basically any 64-bit RISC-V processor with a MMU and doesn't need KVM or Linux.

 ### Why RISC-V?

 RISC-V is [classically virtualizable](https://en.wikipedia.org/wiki/Popek_and_Goldberg_virtualization_requirements) which means that a hypervisor can rely on any privileged instruction triggering an illegal instruction fault when executed by the (unprivileged) guest OS.
 This is in constrast to other ISAs like x86 which have instructions that behave differently in user and kernel mode but never trap.
-Additionally, RISC-V has only 12 privileged control registers and only a handful of privileged instructions making the work to implement trap and emulate much more managable.
+Additionally, RISC-V has only 12 supervisor level control registers and only a handful of privileged instructions making the work to implement trap and emulate much more manageable.

 ### Why Rust?